 Purchase of memberships and services, including locker and/or towel service, are non-refundable.

 Campus Recreation reserves the right to remove anyone whose behavior is unruly or illegal in nature.
 Membership privileges will be revoked without a refund and the individual(s) will be escorted from the facility.

 Smoking and Tobacco Use

 Boise State is a smoke free environment.
-Smoking and tobacco use is not permitted anywhere in or around Campus Recreation facilities.
+Smoking, e-cigarette, and tobacco use is not permitted anywhere in or around Campus Recreation facilities.

 Students not paying the Student Activity Fee

 The Student Recreation Center is funded through a combination of student fees and other membership revenue.
 Full time students (12+ credits) paying into semester activity fees gain access to the Rec without paying any additional fees for membership.
 Part-time students paying into semester activity fees are eligible to purchase a part-time student membership.